stellar/stellar-protocol/core/cap-concurrent-txs.md

 ## Abstract

-This proposal allows a transaction to be valid with a zero sequence number if the transaction is valid for only two ledgers.
-Transactions are typically valid only if their sequence number is the next sequence number after the sequence number of the account at the time they are executed.
+This proposal allows a transaction to be valid if its `seqNum` is zero (`0`), if the transaction is valid for only two ledgers.

 This proposal is dependent on the `ledgerBounds` transaction precondition proposed in [CAP-21].